memsql/SingleStoreNETConnector/docs/content/troubleshooting/transaction-usage.md

 When using `SingleStoreTransaction` from a C# program, you may receive the following error:

-* **System.InvalidOperationException: The transaction associated with this command is not the connection's active transaction; see https://fl.vu/mysql-trans**
+* **System.InvalidOperationException: The transaction associated with this command is not the connection's active transaction**

 By default, SingleStoreConnector requires `SingleStoreCommand.Transaction` to be set to the connection's active transaction in order for the command to be executed successfully.
 This strictness is intended to catch programming bugs related to using the wrong transaction, a disposed transaction, or forgetting to set the transaction (and using the default value `null`).